PolMine/polmineR/cran-comments.md

 ## General remarks

-This release addresses an issue raised by Kurt Hornik concerning 'RcppCWB' that occurs with 'polmineR', too: A required path within a 'registry'-file within the package is not adjusted by the configure/configure.win when installing a binary package.
+This release addresses a parallel issue raised by Kurt Hornik concerning my other package 'RcppCWB': A required path within a 'registry'-file within the package is not adjusted by the configure/configure.win when installing a binary package.
 The previous version did the adjustment during .onLoad() mechanism, changing a file in the package directory -- thus violating CRAN requirements.
-The new version of polmineR uses a temporary session registry .
+The new version of polmineR uses a temporary session registry instead.

 The 'RcppCWB' dependency does not yet compile Solaris, so 'polmineR' will not work on Solaris.
 Once I have resolved the issue with 'RcppCWB' on Solaris, this issue should disappear.